Birth date: June 28, 1938

 April 28, 2011 - President Obama nominates Panetta to be the new secretary of defense to replace Robert Gates.

-December 15, 2011 - Attends the handover ceremony in Bagdad, Iraq commemorating the end of Operation Iraqi Freedom.
+December 15, 2011 - Attends the handover ceremony in Baghdad, commemorating the end of Operation Iraqi Freedom.

-January 24, 2013 - Announces the U.S. military will end its longstanding policy of excluding women from combat and open front-line units to female service members.
-January 2016 is the goal for all assessments to be complete and women to be integrated as much as possible.
+January 24, 2013 - Announces the US military will end its longstanding policy of excluding women from combat and open front-line units to female service members.